odoo/documentation/odoo_sh/getting_started/branches.rst

 If you make configuration changes or view changes in these branches, make sure to document them or write them directly in the modules of the branch, using XML data files overriding the default configuration or views.

-The unit tests are not performed as, in Odoo, they currently relies on the demo data, which are not loaded in the production database.
+The unit tests are not performed as, in Odoo, they currently rely on the demo data, which is not loaded in the production database.
 In the future, if Odoo supports to run the unit tests without the demo data, Odoo.sh will then consider running the tests on staging databases.

 Development
 -----------
-Development branches creates new databases using the demo data and running the unit tests.
+Development branches create new databases using the demo data and to run the unit tests.
 The modules installed and tested by default are the ones included in your branches.
 You can change this list of modules to install in your projects settings.